ecmwf/open-ecpds/Options.md

 ### ectrans.checkfiltersize
 If the data file is already compressed, this option allows configuration for handling cases where the compressed file size exceeds that of the original file.
 Such instances may occur due to certain compression algorithms generating larger files based on the file's content.
 When enabled (default setting), if a compressed file is larger than the original, the original file is utilized.
 Consequently, this results in disseminating the original file without the compression extension.

+### ectrans.checksumAlgorithm
+When "ectrans.createChecksum" is enabled, this option selects the algorithm used to compute the checksum on the fly during dissemination.
+Supported values are "MD5" (default), "SHA-1", "SHA-256", "CRC32" and "Adler32".
+The resulting checksum value is passed to the underlying transfer module unchanged (e.g. for FTP/FTPS/SFTP it is written to a sidecar file whose extension is derived automatically from the algorithm, or overridden with "ectrans.checksumExt").

+### ectrans.checksumExt
+Allow overriding the extension used for the checksum sidecar file written by the transfer module (e.g. ".sha256"), regardless of the algorithm selected with "ectrans.checksumAlgorithm".
+When not set, a suitable extension is derived automatically from the configured algorithm (e.g. ".md5", ".sha1", ".sha256", ".crc32", ".adler32"), except when the algorithm is "MD5" and the module's own legacy "md5Ext" option is set, which then takes precedence for backward compatibility.

 ### ectrans.closeAsynchronous
 This option enables the asynchronous closure of the transfer module once the data transfer has completed, which accelerates dissemination, especially under heavy loads on target hosts where closing streams might take some time.
 However, it's important to note a potential issue: if there's a failure during the closure process, indicating a problem on the remote host, the transfer scheduler remains unaware of this failure, and the file isn't requeued.
 This behaviour depends on the underlying transfer module.